Tymo821/bulmaNavbar/README.md

 # bulmaNavbar
-This is a repository for a simple bulma repository
+This is a repository for a simple bulma navbar